Biden seeks infrastructure bounce. But can a nuts-and-bolts pitch overcome cultural divides?

 Biden will kick off an infrastructure sales tour Wednesday at the Port of Baltimore, outlining how the measure will upgrade ports and help ease supply-chain disruptions that are preventing consumers from purchasing toys, electronics and other goods.
 He will also participate in a virtual town hall in conjunction with the Democratic National Committee on Tuesday to promote the infrastructure bill.

-As Democrats continue to dissect what happened in Virginia and New Jersey in a pair of critical off-year gubernatorial races last week, many in the party believe the key to winning over swing voters, including those who side with Republicans on culture war issues, is to deliver a compelling economic argument and make tangible progress toward improving life for middle-class Americans.
+As Democrats continue to dissect what happened in Virginia and New Jersey in a pair of critical off-year gubernatorial races last week, many in the party say the key to winning over swing voters, including those who side with Republicans on culture war issues, is to deliver a compelling economic argument and make tangible progress toward improving life for middle-class Americans.

 The question is whether that strategy is effective in the current climate.
 Republicans like Virginia Gov.-elect Glenn Youngkin, for example, are seizing on emotional issues like what children are being taught about race in schools.